Densignathus

-Densignathus is an extinct genus of early stem-tetrapod from the Late Devonian of Pennsylvania in the United States.
+Densignathus is an extinct genus of early stem-tetrapod from the Late Devonian-aged Catskill Formation of Pennsylvania in the United States.
 A lower jaw has been found from the Red Hill fossil site, which is known for a diversity of lobe-finned fishes and other early tetrapods like Hynerpeton.
 The type species, Densignathus rowei, was named in honor of paleontologist Norman Douglas Rowe in 2000.